 Where do ads appear on Facebook?

-The attributes required for Facebook are very similar to the Google Merchant Center feed.
+📌 Good to know: The attributes required for Facebook are very similar to the Google Merchant Center feed.
 If you’re already selling on Google Shopping, you can use a lot of the same data for your Facebook Dynamic Ads feed.

+Because these ads are generated dynamically, the strength of the feed – in many ways – determines the strength of the ad.
 Managing your data feed for Facebook Dynamic Ads involves the following steps:

 Every Dynamic ad published on Facebook will leverage at least 9 fundamental and required fields.